savonet/book/workflow.md

 ```{.liquidsoap include="liq/json-fade-cue5.liq" from=2 to=-3}
 ```

+which is more structured and natural.

 ### Watching files

-A simple, although not very robust, way of communicating with external programs is through files.
+A simple, although not very robust, way of communicating data with external programs is through files.
 For instance, suppose that we have a webserver on which users can make requests.
 When this is the case, our server writes the name of the file to play in a file `to-play`.
 In the following script, whenever the file `to-play` is modified, we push it in a queue so that it is played online, and we play the `default` source if there is no request:

 ```{.liquidsoap include="liq/file.watch.liq" from=2 to=-1}
 ```

-In order to do so, we use the `file.watch` function, which registers a function to be called whenever a file changes: here, when `to-play` is modified, the function `on_request` is called, which reads the contents of the file and pushes a corresponding request on the queue.
+In order to do so, we use the `file.watch` function, which registers a function to be called whenever a file changes: here, when the file `to-play` is modified, the function `on_request` is called, which reads the contents of the file and pushes a corresponding request on the queue.
 Of course, we could easily be combine this with the techniques of previous paragraph and store the file in JSON format to